View test results

 After you upload or select a test and specify your test devices, you can view a summary of your test results (including logs, videos, and screenshots) in the Test Lab dashboard of the Firebase console.
 Your raw test results are also stored in a Google Cloud bucket for easier use with CI systems.

 To see test results head to the Test Lab section of the Firebase console.

-Test Matrix: the results of your test executions on the selected test dimensions.
-If any test execution in the matrix fails, Test Lab marks the whole matrix as failed.
+- Contains the statuses and test results for your test executions.
+If any test execution in a matrix fails, the whole matrix fails.

 Interpret test matrix results

 If you start your tests in Firebase console, Test Lab takes you right to your in-progress test matrix, where you can watch your tests' progress as it happens.
 If you used the command line tool instead, you can follow the URL it provides to get to the in-progress test matrix page.

 The matrix has a line for each test execution Test Lab runs.
 The icon before the execution name displays that execution's status:

 - play_circle_outline In progress: The test execution is still running.
 Executions can take up to an hour to complete, depending on the number and complexity of tests in your app.